splinter/caramel-view-engine/README.md

 Contents
 ========
 1. Introduction
-2. Building a theme
+2. Usage
-2. Parts of the engine
-3. How is a page rendered?
+3. How does the engine work?
-4. Partials
+4. Building a theme
-5. Helpers
-6. Handlebars Helpers
-7. Plug-ins
+5. Plug-ins
-8. Writing your own Plug-in
+6. Writing your own Plug-in

 Introduction
 ============